sweetymhaiske/arduino-esp32/libraries/RainMaker/examples/README.md

 `NULL` : Private data for the device must be specified, which will be used in callback.

-`true` : default value for the primary param, in case of switch it is power.
+`true` : Default value for the primary param, in case of switch it is power.

 ## RainMaker PARAM API's
 `Param` class expose API for creating custom parameters for the devices.